IntroCSCI/colorvisionproject-Feroz-786/README.md

 ```
 !!!
-How many colors would you like in your palete(2-5) ?
-1
-Please enter a number between(2-5)
-How many colors would you like in your palete(2-5) ?
+How many colors would you like to generat in your palette (2-5) ?
 5
 Enter a name of a file where you want to save the palette to, ending with(.svg)?
-color.sve
-Enter a valid file name ending with .svg?
-COLOR.SVG
+cop.svg
-The name of the file is color.svg (yes or no)?
+The name of the file is cop.svg (yes or no)?
 no
 what would you like to name the file?
-Colors.svg
+svp.SVG
+The name of the file is svp.svg (yes or no)?
+no
+what would you like to name the file?
+cvp.svg
-The name of the file is colors.svg (yes or no)?
+The name of the file is cvp.svg (yes or no)?
 yes
-colors.svg has been opened
+cvp.svg has been opened

-D4E8D2
-721CC6
-3DD794
-EBBB8A
-0D3126
+Here are 5 colors that have been generated.
+1: E995AD (not safe to use)
+2: C694EA (not safe to use)
+3: 000000 (safe to use)
+4: E69F00 (safe to use)
+5: FFFFFF (safe to use)

 File has been closed
  !!!
 ```